“A rapid colony screening method, the colony PCR validates the target DNA or gene construct present in a bacteria that

 Researchers use colony PCR in gene transfer, gene therapy, gene cloning, genetic alteration and CRISPR-CAS9-like experiments.

-The main application of colony PCR is to evaluate the correct ligation process in bacterial and yeast.
+The main application of colony PCR is to evaluate the correct ligation process in bacteria and yeast.

 Colony PCR optimization:

 Designing a primer, preparing a reaction and doing amplification isn’t enough to get successful results in colony PCR.
 We need some extra optimization to achieve the goal.

 Here are some of the tips you can use, or point you can take care of.

 Using a few colonies, too much starting material increases the chance of non-specific amplification.